yaoyx689/spare/README.md

-# spare
+# SPARE
-The source code of the paper "SPARE: Symmetrized Point-to-Plane Distance for Robust Non-Rigid Registration"
+This repository includes the source code of the paper "SPARE: Symmetrized Point-to-Plane Distance for Robust Non-Rigid Registration".

+### TODO

+- [ ] Release the code.